Home

 Moving on to gestures, what’s not so amazing is the fact that there’s no right mouse button either.
 Instead, you right-click by clicking with two fingers simultaneously.
 Not sure if this is a good idea in the first place, over just having a button to perform the same action, but what really breaks it is how badly it works.
 I often accidentally left-click when I wanted to right-click which just makes this a bit of a pain to use.
 Depending on the situation, there’s some actual anxiety involved in simply right-clicking.
 That’s just dumb.
 Can’t you give me a right mouse-button instead?

 The scrolling with two fingers works well.
 There’d be nothing to say here if it weren’t for browsers putting “page back” / “page forward” on two fingers left swipe / right swipe respectively.
-I have no idea why you would do that and it is exessively annoying.
+I have no idea why you would do that and it is excessively annoying.
 Accidentally going to the previous page, instead of scrolling down, is something that happens to me regularly and I hate it.

 As mentioned already, the three finger swiping is probably the most natural one of these for me, though I don’t really see myself gaining much from that either, compared to just having a shortcut.
 But at least there is an actual shortcut for this that I can use instead.
 Overall, having gestures go up to four fingers on the touchpad seems like a bit much to me.
 I sometimes mix these up and place the wrong number of fingers down.
 The recognition works really well though, if I’ve ever triggered a gesture associated with a different number of fingers, then that was always technically my fault, and not because the system misinterpreted the input.
 My gripes mainly come down to questions of design.